 Persistence is a quantitative measure of authority in this MDP that represents the level of control exerted over a period of time by a human operator necessary to affect emergent behavior in a collective.
 Persistence encapsulates both span of control (i.e., the number of agents directly influenced by the human) and a minimum time bound over which the human exerts input to the agents before the desired collective behavior emerges.

 Important to persistence is a notion of spatial and temporal locality.
-Spatial locality is the span of control (i.e., the number of agents directly influenced by the human, which is precisely the value M described above).
+Spatial locality is the span of control (i.e., the number of agents directly influenced by the human, which is precisely the initial value M in the MDP described above).
 Temporal locality is the minimum time bound over which the human exerts input to the automation at a given span of control before the desired behavior emerges.
 Both aspects of the measure, temporal and spatial, are necessary to understand and characterize actions in the MDP model of the human-robot team.

 We propose to formalize persistence using probabilistic computation tree logic (PCTL) over states and actions of the MDP abstraction.
 PCTL is an extension of computation tree logic (CTL).
 CTL describes universal and existential properties of branching in a non-deterministic transition system [CTL_ref].
 The PCTL extension adds to the branching time logic probabilities and soft deadlines [bea98].
 For example, PCTL enables properties such as, “there is a 98% probability that the collective will form a torus structure within 2 seconds of the human input uop” to be naturally stated over the alphabet of the MDP.

-Informally, persistence is a bound, [lt,ut], on the amount of time a particular human input, or action α, at a given span-of-control M, must be given to the robots, f, to guarantee within probabilistic bounds, [lp,up], that an observed output in the collective, , reflects a desired emergent collective behavior.

-Formally, let αn denote the human input given to the MDP at a particular span of control and let β denote the desired behavior in the MDP state.
-In PCTL, persistence is a bound given as
+Informally, persistence is a bound, [lt,ut], on the amount of time a particular human input, or action q, at a given span-of-control M, must be given to the robots to guarantee, that an observed collective state, S∈{F, T}, reflects a desired emergent collective behavior.
+The property is computed in our MDP model using the PRISM stochastic model checker -- a tool for formal modeling and analysis of systems that exhibit random or probabilistic behaviors [prism_ref].
+To measure time, the MDP is augmented with rewards.
+From the point where the action is resolved, each state is rewarded with the constant 1, representing a single time step in a discrete space, until the system adopts the desired collective behavior in the abstract state.
+It is now possible to measure persistence, or the expected time to transition to the abstract state, by asking PRISM to find computation paths in the MDP that maximize or minimize the reward.
+The general pattern for the PRISM property is expressed as

+filter(min, Rmin=? [ F "flock" ], ("torus"&"m10"))

+which is understood intuitively as, “from torus abstract state where the chosen action is m=10, what is the minimum reward when the system eventually reaches the flock abstract state.”
+PRISM supports a similar operator, Rmax, to compute the maximum reward.

+In our simple MDP model the expected time to transition to a Flock from a Torus when directly influencing 10 agents is 2.43 units.
+The value, of course, changes as we adjust the probability distributions in the model.
+In general, the maximum time to transition from a Flock to a Torus in the worst case (m=10) is 4.4 time units.
+The minimum time is 1 which occurs for M >= 70.
+The maximum time to transition from Flock to Torus is 2.43 and the minimum time is 1 for M>=30.
+The running time to compute these bounds by PRISM is negligible.